Toronto streetcar system: Snow and freezing rain

 The streetcar overhead is vulnerable during freezing rain storms.
 During such storms, the TTC applies anti-freeze to the overhead wire to prevent ice from interrupting electrical contact.
 In addition, the TTC attaches "sliders" to trolley poles on every fifth streetcar to knock ice off the overhead wire.
 The TTC places overhead crews on standby at various locations around the streetcar network to address problems of power loss or overhead wires coming down.

 The anti-freeze used on the overheard wire is also applied to streetcar switches on the network.
 In addition, the TTC runs "storm cars" overnight on all routes to prevent any ice build-up on switches that the anti-freeze could not prevent.

 In severe storms, the TTC replaces streetcars with buses on some routes, or portions of routes, in order to concentrate streetcars downtown.
 By creating a smaller service area, it is easier for TTC crews to keep track and overhead wires free of snow and ice.
-In the event of a severe storm, the TTC replaces streetcars with buses on routes 506 Carlton, 511 Bathurst, and 512 St. Clair, plus the outer portions of 501 Queen and 504 King.
+In the event of a severe storm, the TTC replaces streetcars with buses on routes 506 Carlton, 511 Bathurst, and 512 St. Clair, plus the outer portions of 501 Queen and both branches of 504 King.

 Another problem that the TTC must cope with following a heavy snowfall is that motorists park cars too close to streetcar tracks when snow banks narrow streets.
 Motorists are warned that such vehicles will be towed at the owner's expense to prevent streetcar service delays and diversions.
 Despite the warning, on a single day after a major snowstorm in February 2025, the TTC reported 23 vehicles blocking streetcar tracks.
 Streets with streetcar tracks are also snow routes and thus have parking restrictions during snowy conditions.

 Advertising

-Pattison Outdoor Advertising is responsible for posters outside and inside the streetcars, as well as outside and inside the buses and the subway system, but not the streetcar shelters as Astral Media (owned by Bell Media) is responsible for advertisements on them.
+Pattison Outdoor Advertising is responsible for posters outside and inside the streetcars, as well as outside and inside the buses and the subway system, but not the streetcar shelters as Astral Media is responsible for advertisements on them.